GIST-CSBL/G2D-Diff/README.md

 It will take about 15 minutes for a single genotype input (ex. a cell line), but the time may vary depending on the environment.

 Check the comments in the notebook for further information about the source code.
 (ex. saving checkpoints.
-You may need to create the directory for saving.)
+You may need to create a directory for saving.)

 # Reproducing the models
 Use the following jupyter notebooks after adding the kernel.